 How does the care that you offer the animals involved in the SSP program differ from the “non-SSP” animals?

-The animals that are part of the Species Survival Plan (SSP) programs are managed very differently from the other residents at Wolf Haven.
+The animals who are part of the Species Survival Plan (SSP) programs are managed very differently from the other residents at Wolf Haven.
 The SSP animals are managed strictly hands-off so that they don’t become accustomed to human interaction.
-Socialization would not be conducive to the goals of the program, although we are required to enter their enclosures on a daily basis for fecal clean-up.
+Socialization would not be conducive to the goals of the program, although we are required to enter their enclosures occasionally for fecal clean-up.
 Wolf Haven is a pre-release facility for Mexican wolves and we do not want them to become habituated to the presence of humans.
 Occasionally, some individuals who exhibit interest in their caretakers must be aversively conditioned in order to reinforce their innate wariness of people.
-All program animals are givenwhole food items such as road kill deer and elk, turkey necks, etc

 How do you transport your animals?